-Broad Peak (8,051m), located in the Karakoram Range on the Pakistan-China border, is the twelfth-highest mountain on Earth and part of the Gasherbrum massif.
-Named for its vast summit ridge over 1.5 kilometers long, Broad Peak lives up to its name with three summits: the Main (8,051m), Central (8,016m), and North (7,550m).
-The mountain stands just 8km from K2 and is visible from Concordia, the junction of the Baltoro Glacier and Godwin-Austen Glacier.
+Broad Peak, standing at 8,051 meters, is the twelfth-highest mountain in the world and one of the most prominent peaks of the Karakoram Range.
+Situated on the border between Pakistan and China, it is part of the Gasherbrum massif and lies just 8 kilometers from the iconic K2.
+The mountain gets its name from its vast summit ridge, which stretches for over 1.5 kilometers, and includes three summits: the Main (8,051m), Central (8,016m), and North (7,550m).
+Broad Peak is easily visible from Concordia, the famous meeting point of the Baltoro and Godwin-Austen Glaciers.
 The first successful ascent was made by an Austrian team in 1957.

 Trip Notes: